Here's a riddle for for those of you who are still working.

 To help you navigate this process, we’ve produced a guide called “Who gets what when I die?”

-It walks you through some of the key issues you need to consider, before you write a will or think about how to distribute your assets in the event of your death.
+It walks you through some of the key issues you need to consider, before you write your will or think about how to distribute your assets in the event of your death.

 Issues like: ISA or pension?